Hundreds march in Haiti after outrage over student’s slaying

 “Women do become more vulnerable as this continues to deteriorate,” said Ellie Happel, director of the Haiti Project at New York University School of Law’s Global Justice Clinic.

 Human rights lawyer Mario Joseph called the current situation a “state of terror” in which police do little to hold those responsible for crimes accountable.
-He pointed to a video circulating online Thursday purporting to show a former policeman wanted for arrest on charges including murder turning in Sincère’s boyfriend – but facing no apprehension himself.
+He pointed to a video circulating online Thursday purporting to show a former policeman wanted on an arrest warrant turning in Sincère’s boyfriend – but facing no apprehension himself.

 Joseph said most recent kidnapping victims have been people known to have enough money to pay a ransom – not students from poor families like Sincère.
 It is unclear whether gangs may have been involved in the crime.